 The Equality Knot

-In Sep-2017, I teamed up with PUMA to create the Equality Knot for their initiative in support of marriage equality in Australia.
-The knot is tied at the side of the shoe with a secure shoelace knot, forming an Equality symbol "=" in the middle of the knot.
+Created in conjunction with PUMA in Sep-2017 in support of marriage equality in Australia.
+The knot is tied at the side of the shoe with a secure shoelace knot, forming an Equality symbol “=” in the middle of the knot.

 Begin by re-lacing the tops of your shoes so that the shoelace ends emerge from the sides of each shoe – preferably the outside so that the Equality Knots will be more visible to others.